 Not only do we help you learn to do the job, we help you find the job.
-The Virginia College Career Services team can help you hone your job search skills like resume building, interview techniques, job market research and job-lead follow up.
+The Virginia College Career Development Specialists can help you hone your job search skills like resume building, interview techniques, job market research and job-lead follow up.
 This team can also assist your job search through its relationships with local employers.

 If you are looking for a challenging career and have a desire to learn, achieve, and give your best to society, a career as an occupational therapy assistant may be for you.
 Complete the Request More Information form and take the first step toward your successful new career.